-#1 Updated by John Lindgren 23 days ago
+#1 Updated by John Lindgren almost 3 years ago

 libaudcore does have a hard dependency on QtCore (but no other Qt libs) if you build with Qt support.
 I think a few of the plugins will also end up linking to both GTK and Qt.